alcy/perf-cal-2020/pcal20.md

 That's all it takes.
 A slight variation in the PDQ code can be used to calculate the corresponding response times in Figure 3.

-The point of constructing the PDQ model is to see
+The point of constructing the PDQ model is to

-  * how the data compares with the model
+  1. validate the performance data by comparing it with a model of expected values
-  * if there are opportunities for performance improvement
+  1. see if there are opportunities for performance improvement

-The hint from Figure 1 is that there does not seem to be much.
+The hint from Figure 1 is that the measured X(N) and R(N) validate very well with PDQ but, there is not much room for performance improvement.
 The initial throughput increases linearly with load and runs along the parallel bound.
 You can't beat that.
-It might be possible to lift the saturation bound in some way but, I'll come back to that shorty.
+It might be possible to lift the saturation bound in some way but, it turns out there usn't.
+I'll return to that point, shorty.
 The only other improvement might be to reduce the variability in the data.

-I note in passing that I've
-seen throughput data for a completely different Tomcat application that was not running in any cloud and it did not appear to scale as well is Figure 1.
+I should note in passing that I've seen throughput data for a completely different Tomcat application that was not running in any cloud and it did not appear to scale as well is Figure 1.
-Perhaps it was closer to the dotted curve.
+Its profile was closer to the dotted curve.
-Since I wasn't involved in any way,
+Since I wasn't involved with that system in any way,
-I don't know if that was an anomaly due to bad measurements or bad configuration or some other latent effects.
+I don't know if the difference was due to bad measurements or bad configuration or something else.